Why total number of citations is important?

 The total number of citations an academic's work receives is a crucial indicator of their influence and impact within their field, going beyond mere bragging rights to serve as a fundamental metric for assessing research significance.
 For PhD students transitioning to post-doc positions, and for post-docs aiming for university professor roles, a strong citation record is highly valuable, demonstrating productivity, recognition, and the potential for future impactful research, often scrutinized by academic institutions, funding agencies, and promotions committees.
 While there's no specific citation requirement for EB-1 visas set by USCIS, meaning no fixed minimum citations for EB-1, general guidelines and successful applicant profiles suggest that while fewer than 50 citations may be considered weak, 50-100 is a solid starting point, and 100+ is generally seen as strong evidence of sustained national or international acclaim, particularly if the citations are from prestigious journals or show significant impact, though the quality of citations (from internationally recognized experts, in top-tier journals) is always paramount.

-To increase citation counts, particularly for PhD students, post-docs, and aspiring university professors, the foundational step is to produce high-quality, relevant research, but it's also crucial to publish in reputable and open-access journals, optimize titles and abstracts with relevant keywords, actively promote research at conferences and on academic social media, network and collaborate with established researchers, consider writing highly cited review papers, and maintain a consistent author identity.
+Many PhD students, post-docs, and aspiring university professors are looking for answers to these questions: “how to increase citation in Google Scholar”, “how to increase citation”, and “how to increase citation in Scopus”.
+The foundational step is to produce high-quality, relevant research, but it's also crucial to publish in reputable and open-access journals, optimize titles and abstracts with relevant keywords, actively promote research at conferences and on academic social media, network and collaborate with established researchers, consider writing highly cited review papers, and maintain a consistent author identity.
 By strategically focusing on producing impactful research and actively promoting it, academics can significantly increase citation counts, bolstering their academic careers and strengthening their profiles for opportunities like the EB-1 visa.
 You can find more information about these strategies here.
+But briefly:

 The main aim of CitePal is to enhance the visibility of your work with the guaranteed number of citations you need.
 If you aim to increase your h-index or your total citation, feel free to browse our packages to use our paid citation services.